 The website says, “Our menu is also inspired by this environment-it is simple, unpretentious and everything but snobbish.
 Our ingredients are fresh and seasonal and mainly local. “ I believe her!
 Apparently, Tallinn is on the cutting edge of the latest in culinary ideas!
 Who knew?
 Unfortunately, this restaurant is now permanently closed, which makes me so sad!

 From here, we took a ride around town a bit until we reached the old town square.
 This area is fabulous for walking around and so beautiful, you will not want to miss it.
 I had been introduced to so much “new” design while being in the Scandic countries lately, but here, you know you are back in the “old world” and that is the world that I love best!

 Tallinn is a UNESCO world heritage site and practically the entire city walls are still intact, including the guard towers.

-It dates back to the 13th century when a castle was built there by the crusading knights of the Tetonic Order!
-Its wealth is obvious from its opulent public buildings and architecture of the merchant houses that have survived the revenges of war and fire for centuries.
+It dates back to the 13th century when a castle was built there by the crusading knights of the Teutonic Order!
+Its wealth is obvious from its opulent public buildings and architecture of the merchant houses that have survived the ravages of war and fire for centuries.

-I loved the city center with its cobblestoned streets and just walking around as tiny snow flakes would slowly drop to the ground was magical!
-Even though it was mid January when I was there, they still had all the Christmas decorations out in full force, since they continue to have visitors from Russia, was the reason I heard why.
+I loved the city center with its cobblestoned streets and just walking around as tiny snowflakes would slowly drop to the ground was magical!
+Even though it was mid-January when I was there, they still had all the Christmas decorations out in full force, since they continue to have visitors from Russia, which was the reason I heard why.